TJBelcher/automating-aws-with-python/README.md

 - List contents of a bucket
 - Create and setup bucket
-- Sync directory tree to bucket future
+- Sync directory tree to bucket
-- Set AWS profile with option of --profile=<profileName>
+- Set AWS profile with option of --profile=<profileName>, default set too